Human Rights Act 2004: Part 3 – Children in the Criminal Process

-There are four pillars to children in the criminal process.
+This section places four pillars to children in the criminal process.
 Firstly, incriminated persons should be segregated from all implicated children.
 Secondly, the handling of the child must be congruent to a non-implicated child of the similar age.
 Thirdly, a trial must be produced in timely fashion.
-To concluded, should a child be convicted, the behaviour toward this child must be conducted analogously to a non-implicated child of similar age.
+Finally, should a child be convicted, the behaviour toward this child must be conducted analogously to a non-implicated child of similar age.

 Part 3A – Economic, social and Culture Rights: Right to an education

-The following section details the three core components of the right to education.
+This section details the three core components of the right to education.
 Firstly, all children will have access to a suitable education based on the needs of the child for free.
 Secondly, vocational, continuing training, and further education are the right of all Australians.
-Thirdly, the previously described rights are subject to actualisation without discrimination and compliance with a parent or guardians religious and/or moral obligations, so long as, these convictions adhere to the minimal standards enacted by law.
+Thirdly, the previously described rights are subject to actualisation without discrimination and compliance with a parent's or guardian's religious and/or moral obligations, so long as, these convictions adhere to the minimal standards enacted by law.

-Case Law
+Case law

-The Human Rights Act of 2004 has provided the basis for numerous judicial rulings within the Australian court system.
-The following section outlines courts cases where the Human Rights Act of 2004 influenced judicial rulings.
+The Human Rights Act of 2004 has provided the basis for several judicial rulings within the Australian court system.
+This section outlines courts cases where the Human Rights Act of 2004 influenced judicial rulings.